-music by Gregg Kallor / libretto adapted from Mary Shelley’s novel
+music and libretto by Gregg Kallor / adapted from Mary Shelley’s novel

-Sketches from Frankenstein, premiered in October 2018, encompasses three scenes that are, for me, the heart and essence of Mary Shelley’s novel.
-They reveal the deep pathos of the creature, the agonizing moral dilemma that haunts Victor Frankenstein, and the fraught love between Victor and his fiancée, Elizabeth.
+Sketches from Frankenstein, premiered in October 2018, encompasses three scenes of a planned two-act opera that focuses on the heart and essence of Mary Shelley’s timeless, haunting work: the deep pathos of Victor Frankenstein’s creation and the heartbreaking struggles with morality and love among the novel’s characters.

 I want to lift Shelley’s staggeringly beautiful work off the page with music that makes us feel for the creature, whose tragic existence is a stark reminder of the unintended consequences of unfettered ambition and unlimited scientific potential, and of the need for empathy.
-I have begun adapting Shelley’s masterpiece into an opera because I believe that telling this story, in this time, and in this way, is vital.
+I believe that telling this story, in this time, and in this way, is vital.

-Yes - Frankenstein is certainly a cautionary tale for our own era of genetic engineering and unprecedented advances in biotechnology; with viable artificial intelligence no longer a mere fantasy, considering the ethical questions Frankenstein poses is urgent.
+Frankenstein is a cautionary tale for our own era of genetic engineering and unprecedented advances in biotechnology.
+With viable artificial intelligence no longer a mere fantasy, the ethical questions Frankenstein poses become ever more urgent for our time.

-But what drives my creation of this opera more than anything is potential for helping us to connect - viscerally, emotionally - with the characters and with each other in an elemental and deeply needed way; to make us feel and make us listen to one another, especially in an era of intensifying xenophobia and virulent tribalism.
+But what drives my creation of this opera more than anything is the potential for helping us to connect with the characters and with each other in an elemental and deeply needed way; to help us better listen to one another, especially in an era of intensifying xenophobia and virulent tribalism.
 In our continued struggle for equality and understanding, the story of a being that is shunned and vilified for being “other” is especially resonant when considered from the perspective of an immigrant or refugee from afar, or someone right in front of us who is black/gay/disabled/poor/orphaned, or who holds different religious or political views.
 Frankenstein compels us to consider our humanity.

 photos by Kevin Condon